rails/rails/guides/source/action_view_overview.md

 <%= render partial: "product", object: @item %>
 ```

-This assigns a partial local variable named `product` to the instance variable `@item`.
-What if we wanted to change the local variable name from `product` by default to something else?
+This assigns the instance variable `@item` to a partial local variable named `product`.
+What if we wanted to change the local variable name from the default `product` to something else?
 We can use the `:as` option for that.

 With the `as` option, we can specify a different name for the local variable like this: